-“It’s difficult to find good online forums or resources for coloring because many of them are run by inexperienced people fresh out of college.
+Roth notes, “It’s difficult to find good online forums or resources for coloring because many of them are run by inexperienced people fresh out of college.
 However, the Lowepost Colorist Community (run by Stig Olsen) is an amazing resource.
 It has some free content but there is also a section to pay for premium material.
-The best Colorists in the world submit project breakdowns and stills and discuss their work.
-Additionally, check out YouTube for technical tutorials.
-It’s easy to find a myriad of videos on coloring software, color grading, using color space, and working with HDR footage.
-Online materials can be great but they aren’t a substitute for practice or experience,” explains Roth.
+The best Colorists in the world submit project breakdowns and stills and discuss their work.”

 What is the single biggest suggestion you would give to someone wanting to get into this career?

 “It’s important to find the right balance between taking free work to gain experience versus waiting for paid work.
 One effective method is to do work for free in exchange for referrals to other potential clients.
 It’s easy to become the freebie person.